dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T974: Integration is a continuous and multifaceted process.
+### T974: Integration is an ongoing, multifaceted process.

 |Support|
 |---|